sushant-j/my-first-pull-request/README.md

 > **Congrats!** You've created your first issue!
 Follow the next steps to complete your PR journey!

-# 1. Fork the repository
+# 1. Fork the repository:

 1. On the upper-right corner of the repo, you'll see a fork icon.
 ![fork icon](./images/DEMO-03.png)